 Item Description Enable Check this box to enable the filter rule.
 Comments Enter filter set comments/description.
 Maximum length is 14- character long.
 Schedule Profile Select Schedule indexes to allow the rule to be enabled at specific times.
 You may choose up to 4 out of the 15 schedules in Applications >> Schedule.
 The rule is always enabled when no indexes have been selected.
 Clear sessions when schedule is ON Select this option to clear existing sessions when the rule is changes is enabled by a schedule profile.
 All connections will be reset.
 Direction Specify the direction of traffic flow to which this filter rule applies.
 Note that when the rule belongs to the Call Filter, the WAN -> LAN/RT/VPN option has no effect as Call Filter applies only to outgoing traffic.
-LAN/RT/VPN -> WAN ✓ LAN/RT/VPN -> WAN ✓ WAN -> LAN/RT/VPN LAN/RT/VPN -> LAN/RT/VPN LAN/RT/VPN -> LAN/RT/VPN LAN/RT/VPN -> LAN/RT/VPN other LAN.
+LAN/RT/VPN -> WAN VAN -> LAN/RT/VPN LAN/RT/VPN -> LAN/RT/VPN LAN/RT/VPN -> LAN/RT/VPN WAN -> Localhost Note: RT stands for the routing domain for 2nd subnet or other LAN.

 Advanced - After choosing the direction, click the Advanced button to specify interfaces for traffic flow.

-Direction Advanced VAN Select All Clear All LAN/RT/VPN Select All Clear All LAN1 LAN2 LAN3 LAN3 LAN3 LAN4 LAN5 LAN6 LAN7 LAN6 LAN7 LAN8 LAN8 LAN9 Close OK Close Source IP/ Country and Destination IP / Country Click Edit to bring up the following dialog box to configure the source and destination IP addresses or country objects.
-IP Address Edit - Google Chrome To set the IP address manually, please choose an Address Type and enter required information.
-Address Type - Select from one of the following: Any Address - All IP addresses Single Address - Enter one IP address in Start IP address Range Address - Enter the Start and End IP Addresses Subnet Address - Enter the Start IP Address and the Subnet Mask.
-Example: Start IP Address 192.168.1.1 and Subnet Mask 255.255.255.128 means is the same as having the Start IP Address as 192.168.1.1 and the End IP Address as 192.168.1.127.
-Group and Objects - Allows selection of predefined IP Groups and IP Objects.
-For details on IP Groups and Objects, see the chapter on Objects Setting.
-Country Object - Allows selection of predefined Service Type country objects.
-Click Edit to bring up the following dialog box to configure the Service Type.
+Source IP/ Country and Destination IP / Country Click Edit to bring up the following dialog box to configure the source and destination IP addresses or country objects.

+To set the IP address manually, please choose an Address Type and enter required information.

+Address Type - Select from one of the following:

+- Any Address All IP addresses - Single Address Enter one IP address in Start IP address - Range Address Enter the Start and End IP Addresses - Subnet Address Enter the Start IP Address and the Subnet Mask.
+Example: Start IP Address 192.168.1.1 and Subnet Mask 255.255.255.128 means is the same as having the Start IP Address as 192.168.1.1 and the End IP Address as 192.168.1.127. - Group and Objects Allows selection of predefined IP Groups and IP Objects.
+For details on IP Groups and Objects, see the chapter on Objects Setting. - Country Object Allows selection of predefined country objects.